overte-org/Blender-Metaverse-Addon/README.md

 # Blender Metaverse Toolkit Blender Add-on (MVT) AddOn

-Plugin ("Project Hermes") is a plugin for Blender to allow for easier content creation originally created for importing for the High Fidelity Metaverse Platform.
+Plugin ("Project Hermes") is a plugin for Blender to allow for easier content creation originally created for importing for the Vircadia Metaverse Platform.

-It has now being expanded to support additional platforms. as the official High Fidelity platform is turning off, while its forks are going to live their separate lives.
-This plugin now will focus on supporting as many platforms as possible.
+This plugin supports multiple platforms.

 Currently Supports

-- HiFi and Forks
+- Vircadia
 - VRC (NeosVR by Proxy)
 - Tower Unite